 - Academic Calendar: Six weeks from late May to early July.

-- Faculty: Dr. Elena Bianchelli (UGA) is the Program Director, responsible for recruiting and financial arrangements; Dr. Chris Gregg (George Mason University) is the Professor-in-Charge, who will teach most of the courses and lead the group in Rome and Campania.
+- Faculty: Dr. Elena Bianchelli (UGA) is the Program Director, responsible for recruiting and financial arrangements; Dr. Chris Gregg (George Mason University) is the Co-Director and Professor-in-Charge, who will teach most of the courses and lead the group in Rome and Campania.

 - Program Fees: See the fees HERE.
 PROGRAM COSTS DO NOT INCLUDE AIRFARE OR TUITION.
 Students who are not residents of Georgia or do not attend a University System of Georgia school will pay an additional $250 out of state fee.
 UGA tuition and fees will be charged to the student account, just as if the student were taking classes on campus, and must be paid before the departure for Rome.